-Three Signs Your Vehicle May Need Its Brakes Serviced
+3 Signs Your Car Needs Its Brakes Serviced ASAP

-- Low or hard pedal: If your pedal almost touches the floorboard or you have to use extreme pressure to engage your brakes, then this could be a sign of a leak in your braking system.
-Check underneath your vehicle for a puddle of oil to confirm a leak, which will certainly reduce the effectiveness of your brakes.
+If the brake pedal almost touches the floorboard when you decelerate the car or you have to use extreme pressure to get the car to stop, those are signs of a leak in the brakes or heavily worn pads.
+Check underneath your vehicle for a puddle of oil to confirm a leak.
 In this scenario, you should have your car looked at as soon as possible.